BugraHamza/2048-Project/README.md

-# C Projects
-Console Applications written in C
+# 2048 Game written in C

-Projects:

--TicTacToe

--2048 Game
+This is a first term school project.
+This implementation launchs only in Windows.